CH-Huggins/Every-Class/README.md

 Thursday, October 6th 2022:
 Added users table in database.
 Log in validation is working.
-Things to fix: The input display on the index.
+Things to fix: The input display on the index

 # base-code (Read for install instructions)
 The foundation needed for a website to avoid repetition.